 Vitamin C aids facilitate the body's production of collagen, which is the protein that forms the basic structure of your skin.
-Collagen breakdown can leave your skin looking saggy, and vitamin C can help tighten it back up.
+Collagen breakdown can leave your skin looking saggy, and best Liposomal Vitamin C supplement can help tighten it back up.

 Calcium-rich foods help build strong bones and can boost the effects of osteoporosis drugs you may be taking.
 They can also amplify the benefits of weight-bearing exercise in building strong bones.

 Packaged foods, fast foods, gluten, dairy, and sugar all cause inflammation in the body.
 According to Dr. Frank Lipman, MD, and author of The New Health Rules.